corundum/corundum/fpga/mqnic/ZCU106/fpga_zynqmp/README.md

 Run make in this directory to build the bitstream and the .xsa file.
 Ensure that the Xilinx Vivado toolchain components are in PATH.

-Then change into sub-directory ps/petalinux/ and build the PetaLinux project, while pointing at the .xsa file.
+Then change into sub-directory ps/petalinux/ and build the PetaLinux project.
 Ensure that the Xilinx PetaLinux toolchain components are in PATH.

-	cd ps/petalinux/
-	make HDF=../../fpga/fpga.xsa gethdf
-	make
-	make package-boot
+	make -C ps/petalinux/ build-boot

 ## How to test